AlIfran64/Building-Management-System-Client/README.md

-# BrickBase - Building Management System
+# BrickBase - Building Management Syste

 Welcome to **BrickBase**, a comprehensive Building Management System (BMS) designed to simplify and automate the management of residential and commercial buildings.